karitham/waifubot/README.md

 Waifu bot is discord waifu/husbando gacha bot.

-It also has a read-only API to get data from.
-See [go-waifubot/API](https://github.com/go-waifubot/API).

-There is also a website linked to the API & the bot at [go-waifubot/WaifuGUI](https://github.com/go-waifubot/WaifuGUI).

-View your list at [waifugui.karitham.dev](https://waifugui.karitham.dev) and retrieve any data you need at [waifuapi.karitham.dev](https://waifuapi.karitham.dev) (see repo for more information).
+View your list at [waifugui.karitham.dev](https://waifugui.karitham.dev) and retrieve any data you need at [waifuapi.karitham.dev](https://waifuapi.karitham.dev).

 ## Commands